Gastroesophageal Reflux Disease (GERD)

 GERD

-Those at higher risk of developing GERD:
+Those at a higher risk of developing GERD:

 vector icon for obese